 Given that there is no single organisation representing the taxi industry in Tasmania and interstate, periodic reviews initiated by government are the common approach used in other jurisdictions to set fares in the taxi industry.
 Individuals / organisations within the industry are generally free to provide submissions as part of the review process.

-Do stakeholders agree with the CIE's recommendation that reviews should be initiated periodically by a price setting agency?
+The Regulator asked stakeholders if they agreed with the CIE's recommendation that reviews should be initiated periodically by a price setting agency.